Ventricular Fibrillation (VF)

 • Cardiomyopathies (diseases of the heart muscle)

-• Hypertrophic cardiomyopathy (a genetic condition in which the heart muscle becomes thick)
+• Hypertrophic cardiomyopathy (a genetic condition where the heart muscle thickens)

 • Valvular heart disease